31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 While every email screams “get x% off”, Cards Against Humanity flips the script by saying “give us $5” – instead of saying “$5 sitewide sale”, which is guaranteed to not only drive opens but also to be actually read:

-Be funny, but not at the cost of being direct – use humor to make your Black Friday emails stand out – use outrageous subject lines like “you wouldn't last 9 seconds with 60%.”
+Be funny, but not at the cost of being direct – use humor to make your Black Friday campaigns stand out – use outrageous subject lines like “you wouldn't last 9 seconds with 60%.”

 While most brands push urgency with countdowns and early-bird offers, Casper flips the script, with just two words, “Choose snooze.”